Simon Barton Postgraduate & ECR Conference Prize

 This grant was established in 2017 by Professor Simon Barton, former President of the Society for the Medieval Mediterranean.
 Support for early-career scholars was one of his priorities, as this grant – now dedicated in his memory – suggests.

 The proposed research event, organised by the postgraduate or early-career applicant, may include conferences, symposia, workshops and/or outreach/public engagement initiatives/exhibitions, which should align with the aims and scope of the Society.
 In-person, blended, and online events are all eligible.
 For online events funds may be used to support the creation of digital resources related to the event and/or to promote inclusivity.
+Funds will not be awarded to finance honoraria nor travel expenses for keynote speakers or other senior, salaried researchers.

 The event should be dedicated to explore any aspects of Mediterranean history and culture from the fifth to the fifteenth centuries C.E.